Environmental Information Regulations (EIR) requests

 The Environmental Information Regulations 2004 (EIR) came into force on 1 January 2005 and enable members of the public to have the right to access environmental information held by public authorities.

 Any individual can request environmental information and the request does not have to be in writing; it could be email, telephone or in person.
+You can submit an EIR request online here.

 The Information Commissioner's Office has produced a list of environmental information that, where available, can be obtained upon request, and includes: